 The acceptance criteria determine whether a suppression system passes or fails the MPS tests.
 The criteria depend on three factors: peak temperature, the area under the time-temperature curve, and evidence of explosion.
-The MPS bulk-load test, containerized-load test, and surface-burning test use the peak temperature and area criteria, while the aerosol explosion test depends on the evidence of explosion.
-The time-temperature area is calculated by multiplying the temperature at a specific time by the time increment and then adding up all the areas calculated or integrating the temperature vs. time curve.
+The MPS bulk-load, containerized-load, and surface-burning tests use the peak temperature and area criteria, while the aerosol can explosion simulation test depends on the evidence of explosion.
+The time-temperature area is calculated by multiplying the temperature at a specific time by the time increment and then adding up all the areas calculated or integrating the temperature versus time curve.
 Table 1 provides the values of the pass/fail criteria.
-Figure 11 shows the critical times during a test for computing the acceptance criteria for the bulk-load and containerized-load fire scenarios.
+Figure 11 shows the critical times during a test for computing the acceptance criteria for the bulk- and containerized-load fire scenarios.

-The acceptance criteria for the bulk-load fire scenario is that none of the ceiling or sidewall thermocouples exceed 720°F (382°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
-In addition, the area under the time-temperature curve of each thermocouple in the compartment shall not exceed 9940°F-min (5504°C-min).
+The acceptance criteria for the bulk-load fire scenario is that the average of the five test peak temperatures shall not exceed 720°F (382°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
+In addition, the average of the five tests peak areas under the time-temperature curve of the compartment thermocouples shall not exceed 9940°F-min (5504°C-min).
 The area is computed from 2 minutes after the time of initial suppression system activation until the end of the test (30 minutes after the agent was discharged).

-The criteria for the containerized-load fire scenario is that none of the ceiling or sidewall thermocouples exceed 650°F (343°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
-The area under the time-temperature curve shall not exceed 14,040°F-min (7,782°C-min).
+The criteria for the containerized-load fire scenario is that the average of the five test peak temperatures shall not exceed 650°F (343°C), starting 2 minutes after the suppression system is initially activated until the end of the test.
+The average of the five test peak areas under the time-temperature curve shall not exceed 14,040°F-min (7,782°C-min).
 The area is computed from 2 minutes after the time of initial suppression system activation until the end of the test (30 minutes after the agent was discharged).

-The acceptance criteria for the surface-burning fire scenario is that none of the ceiling or sidewall temperatures exceed 570°F (299°C), starting 2 minutes after the suppression system is initially activated until the end of the test (5 minutes after the agent was discharged).
-In addition, the area under the time-temperature curve cannot exceed 1230°F-min (665°C-min) over the 5-minute interval following agent discharge.
+The acceptance criteria for the surface-burning fire scenario is that the average of the five test peak temperatures shall not exceed 570°F (299°C), starting 2 minutes after the suppression system is initially activated until the end of the test (5 minutes after the agent was discharged).
+In addition, the average of the five test peak areas under the time-temperature curve shall not exceed 1230°F-min (665°C-min) over the 5-minute interval following agent discharge.

-These criteria values for the bulk-load, containerized-load, and surface-burning fire tests were based on the Halon 1301 test data and computed using the analysis presented in appendix B.
+These criteria values for the bulk-load, containerized-load, and surface-burning fire tests were based on the Halon 1301 test data and computed using the analysis presented in appendix A.

-The criterion for the aerosol can scenario is that there is no evidence of an explosion or reaction.
+The criterion for the aerosol can explosion simulation scenario is that there is no evidence of an explosion or reaction.
 Evidence of an explosion or reaction includes deflagrations, flashes, and overpressures, etc. There shall be no overpressures (zero pressure rise).
+In addition, when the agent concentration is below its inert concentration, the explosion intensity and peak pressures shall not be greater than the values exhibited during an explosive event when no suppression agent is present in the compartment.
+To find more information on this subject, refer to reference 2.

-For systems tested using the diversion time (instead of the 30 minutes), the peak temperatures is determined using the collected data that is between 2 minutes after discharging the agent and the diversion time.
-The peak temperature shall not exceed the values presented in table 1.
-For the area under the time-temperature curve, the 2- to 28-minute boundaries and criteria apply.
+For systems tested using the diversion time (instead of the 30 minutes), the average peak temperature is determined by using the collected data that is between 2 minutes after discharging the agent and the diversion time.
+The average of the five test peak temperatures shall not exceed the values presented in table 1.
+For the peak area under the time-temperature curve, the 2- to 28-minute boundaries and criteria apply.